Epic Hot Tubs | Outdoor Products Store

 Your hot tub’s evaporation rate will depend on the specific water temperature and usage.
 However, it is around the same as a heated swimming pool, which is 0.085 to 0.128 gallons per square foot every day.

 But how much does hot tub maintenance cost?
-The higher the evaporation rate, the higher the tub maintenance cost as you will have to keep refilling it often with clean water.
+The higher the evaporation rate, the higher the hot tub maintenance cost as you will have to keep refilling it often with clean water.
 Also, you will end up using more chemicals as they are also used up faster.

 How Much Does the Water in My Hot Tub Weigh?